ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 - "What are FAIR data?"
 - "How do I search for data?"
 - "How do I make my data FAIR?"
-- "How can I visualize the web of data"
+- "How can I visualize the web of data?"

 objectives: